SAVE THE DATE

 Do youth helpers, counselors and volunteers need to register?

 Yes!
 Please register anyone that will be at Daycamp, even if you will not be here every day.
 This helps with planning and attendance.

 Can I fill out a paper form instead?

 Yes, we still have a paper form if you’d like to go old school.
-You can pick up registration forms at the church or you can download them here.
+You can pick up registration forms at the church or you can download them here when available.
 Please try to return it to the church ASAP to help us with planning.

 Is Daycamp free?